tiprankstipranks

 We are subject to risk arising from conditions in the commercial real estate market.

-As of December 31, 2023, commercial real estate mortgage loans comprised approximately 8.0% of our loan portfolio.
+As of December 31, 2024, commercial real estate mortgage loans comprised approximately 8.8% of our loan portfolio.
 Commercial real estate mortgage loans generally involve a greater degree of credit risk than residential real estate mortgage loans because they typically have larger balances and are more affected by adverse conditions in the economy.
-Because payments on loans secured by commercial real estate often depend upon the successful operation and management of the properties and the businesses which operate from within them, repayment of such loans may be affected by factors outside the borrower's control, such as adverse conditions in the real estate market or the economy or changes in government regulations.
-In recent years, commercial real estate markets have been particularly impacted by the economic disruption resulting from the COVID-19 pandemic.
-The COVID-19 pandemic has also been a catalyst for the evolution of various remote work options which could impact the long-term performance of some types of office properties within our commercial real estate portfolio.
+Because payments on loans secured by commercial real estate often depend upon the successful operation and management of the properties and the businesses which operate from within them, repayment of such loans may be affected by factors outside the borrower's control, such as adverse conditions in the real estate market or the economy, including interest rate fluctuations, or changes in government regulations.
+In recent years, commercial real estate markets have been impacted by entrenched work-from-home expectations which could affect the long-term performance of some types of office properties within our commercial real estate portfolio.
 Accordingly, the federal banking regulatory agencies have expressed concerns about weaknesses in the current commercial real estate market.
 Failures in our risk management policies, procedures and controls could adversely affect our ability to manage this portfolio going forward and could result in an increased rate of delinquencies in, and increased losses from, this portfolio, which, accordingly, could have a material adverse effect on our business, financial condition and results of operations.

 Demand - Risk 2